Code-Institute-Submissions/martinjohnson26-Milestone3/README.md

     have been tested and full testing details are available in the test log.

     [The full test log can be viewed here](assets/readme_docs/testlog.pdf) -->

+## Bugs

+    There is an issue with the search box on the jargons page .
+The search is fuctional , however if a searched word is found within the database, the search result is returned in each of the dropdown sections rather than the specific category the word belongs to.
+A decision was made to leave in the search function to demonstrate that the function worked but required further refinements to function as expected.
+Project submission deadlines have meant that this has not been completed prior to submission.

 ## Deployment